 Real talk: I’ve majorly missed our annual holiday parties.
 Usually, we host one dinner party for a group of our closest couple friends, and everyone dons their sparkly dresses and I make a full-on feast.
 It’s such an amazing time to connect with the people we love, and always results in the most lovely and hysterical memories we talk about for years.
 Plus, the neighborhood happy hours, school classroom parties, cookie exchanges… even though we may not be able to do them all in the way we’d like to this year, it is possible to invite a few of your nearest and dearest to a safe (ie. masked, or outside, or whatever you need to do based on where you live and your personal circumstance.)

-I kept drinks simple but festive, and poured The Collection Prosecco and a variety of Good & Gather Sparkling Waters.
+I kept drinks simple but festive, and poured prosecco and sparkling waters.
 Add a few garnishes like fresh herbs, citrus slices, and skewered cranberries, and you’ve got the easiest, prettiest holiday bar with a little something for everyone.

 Gift everyone in the family a personalized ornament to hang on the tree.